History of Accessing Cannabis in California

-The whole process only costs $39 for your rec or $59 for your rec and a picture ID card.
+The whole process only costs $49.
 Need a renewal?
-It’s also only $39.
+It’s also only $49.
 And if you aren’t approved, you pay nothing.

 Once certified, you’ll immediately be emailed a temporary copy of your rec until the hard copy comes in the mail a few days later.
 If you plan on visiting a storefront dispensary, check online or call ahead to find out if they accept this temporary rec.
 Otherwise, get your weed straight from Nugg’s several dispensary partners across California.